-Following the recent Government updates, it has become necessary to update our stance on remote learning and specifically live streamed lessons.
-The key message at Gosforth Academy is for us to focus on providing high quality work set on Frog, maximise engagement and provide effective feedback to students.
+With regard to remote learning and live streamed lessons, the key message at Gosforth Academy is for us to focus on providing high quality work set on Frog, maximise engagement and provide effective feedback to students.
 We see this as being critical to the successful delivery of remote learning, and appreciate all the support offered by parents with this.

-We also understand the need to maintain contact with students throughout the period of remote learning, and we will be in touch in the coming weeks to support all students with pastoral and welfare checks.
-Students should of course, always contact class teachers or pastoral staff where further support is needed.
+We also understand the need to maintain contact with students throughout any periods of remote learning.
+When needed, this may be in in the form of pastoral and welfare checks as well as students having the opportunity of contact with their class teachers during live streamed lessons or pastoral staff, where further support is needed.

-We too have had to react to guidance for the current circumstances we find ourselves in and our position is continuously evolving.
-We hope you understand that the developing picture in education requires us to develop strategies that best meet the needs of the students we serve.
+We continue to react to any guidance for the circumstances we may find ourselves in, although our position has developed significantly over recent months.
+We hope you understand that we will continue to use remote learning strategies that best meet the needs of the students we serve.
 Our provision is therefore naturally different to that at other schools.
-We remain confident that our approaches will continue to support our students at this challenging time.
+We remain confident that our approaches will continue to support our students, when required.

-In answering the questions below, we hope that you will understand our approach to remote learning for students whilst face to face teaching is not possible and why we have adopted it.
+In answering the questions below, we hope that you will understand our approach to remote learning for students when face to face teaching is not possible and why we have adopted it.

 How will students know what they have to do?

 We use Frog, our Virtual Learning Environment, to set students their assignments.
-They should check this on a daily basis, as well as their school e-mail address.
+They should check this on a daily basis through any isolation period, as well as their school e-mail address.
 Invitations to live lessons that take place will come through this, and it is also a useful way to contact teachers to seek clarification or to submit work where this is requested.
 To access Frog, all you need is internet access.
 There is also a Frog App that students can use on their phone.
-We have asked subject teachers and departments to provide work that should:
+Subject teachers and departments will provide work that should:

 - Be set using Frog Assignment.
 Instructions will be provided by teachers as part of the assignment.